bluesky466/HandyHTTPD/README.md

 HandyHttpd is a simple and handy http server in java.
 You can use it to provide some simple service based on HTTP protocol.

+This README gave an outline of HandyHTTPD,And there are examples for all the features in [unit test](https://github.com/bluesky466/HandyHTTPD/blob/master/app/src/test/java/me/linjw/handyhttpd/samples/SimpleService.java)

 ### Hello world Demo